November 28 2022

 How will the artist grant be paid?

-The writer agrees to:
+The author and/or illustrator agrees to:

 Visibility Standards and Logos